A shopping cart is the centerpiece of almost every e-commerce website.

 - Customer can add a product to a shopping cart.

-- Customer can add the same product multiple times
+- Customer can add the same product multiple times.

-- Customer can change their quantity directly in the cart
+- Customer can change their quantity directly in the cart.

-- Shopping cart totals are updated when a user adds a product to the cart
+- Shopping cart totals are updated when a user adds a product to the cart.

-- Shopping cart totals are updated when a user changes quantity or removes a product from the cart
+- Shopping cart totals are updated when a user changes quantity or removes a product from the cart.

-- Customer can’t add a product not in the database
+- Customer can’t add a product not in the database.

-- Customer can’t add a product with a zero price
+- Customer can’t add a product with a zero price.

-- Customer can’t add a product with a negative price
+- Customer can’t add a product with a negative price.

-- Customer can’t add a product without a price row
+- Customer can’t add a product without a price row.

-- Customer can’t specify too big quantity
+- Customer can’t specify too large a quantity.

-- Customer can’t specify a zero quantity
+- Customer can’t specify a zero quantity.

-- Customer can’t add products to other customers’ carts (by cart ID)
+- Customer can’t add products to other customers’ carts by cart ID.

-- Customer can’t add a product to a cart recently removed by the clean-up job
+- Customer can’t add a product to a cart recently removed by the cleanup job.

 Cart Calculation